EdwardoEkka/Topic-Modelling-LDA/README.md

   - scikit-learn
   - matplotlib

-You can install these packages using pip:
+You can install these packages via pip:

 ```
 pip install pandas nltk scikit-learn matplotlib